 Do you wash off chemical exfoliant?

-This is really dependant on the type of product you are using that is enriched with an acid exfoliant ingredient.
+Yes and no, this is really dependant on the type of product you are using that is enriched with an acid exfoliant ingredient.
 It is said that if you are wanting to see quicker results to the skin then opting for serums, face oils and overnight treatments allow you to have the ingredient on your skin for a longer amount of time meaning it has a larger impact on the skin.
 Other products, such as face washes and cleansers are the least effective due to how little time they stay on the skin.
 Acid toners are yet another product that can affect the skin, the potency of the acid is generally quite high in toner formulations and has the most impact on the effectiveness of the rest of your daily skincare routine.

 Face Wash = rinse off